 So there he sat.
 Our Mr Haydn.
 Over 200 years ago.
 Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 It would be four years until Haydn moved in (among other things, he filled the intervening time with a long trip to London), but the house became his residence until his death there in 1809.
-Haydn’s occupancy coincides with perhaps his period of greatest celebrity.
+Haydn’s occupancy coincided with perhaps his period of greatest celebrity.

 Inside the Haydn House

-Beyond lies a peaceful garden, built in the style of the early 1800s, with a mix of fruit-bearing and ornamental plants.
-In summer, you can sit in the shade of the giant chestnut tree and contemplate the opening bars to your next symphony (or sit and wait for the bars to open).
+In summer, you can sit in the shade of the giant chestnut tree and contemplate the opening bars to your next symphony.
+Or sit and wait for the local bars to open.

-The house features few fittings and furnishings, since most of the originals were sold off after Haydn’s death.
-Instead, the exhibition on the ground floor (where the servants worked), has small sections dedicated to:
+The house itself features few fittings and furnishings, since most of the originals were sold off after Haydn’s death.
+Instead, we have two exhibitions to explore.

 - The Vienna and Gumpendorf of the time (early 1800s)